usnews/brightspot-cms/documentation.md

 ### Maven

 If you do not already have Maven, [download](http://maven.apache.org/download.html) and install.
+On the command line type `mvn -v` to see your Maven Version number.

 You will need to create a Maven project in which we will embed the CMS application.